iDream3r/Pix-Locker-AHK/README.md

 ## Pix-Locker-AHK
 Lock your computer and take a picture of intruders.
 When this script is activated, any inputs (mouse or keyboard) will trigger the integrated camera.
-It will take a picture, save it, and lock any further use of the inputs.
+It will take a picture, save it, and lock any further use of the inputs.<br />
 This script was done by iDream3r